Ushnu: Shincal de Quimivil

 El Shincal de Quimivil was most probably the capital of one of the districts of the Collasuyu province of the Inca empire.
 The archaeological investigations, started in 1901, revealed ancient buildings, out of which about one hundred can be found today, that were part of the Inca settlement.

-The settlement had a plaza, five kallankas (halls) a 3 km long aqueduct to provide fresh water, and about twenty collcas (warehouses).
+The settlement had a haukaypata (main square), five kallankas (halls) a 3 km long aqueduct to provide fresh water, and about twenty collcas (warehouses).

 The Qhapaq ñan, in its main mountain trunk, crosses the settlement North to South, on the side of the plaza.
 The urban layout of the road inside El Shincal is completed with a scenic architectural component: two twin hills about 25 m high are located on both sides of the plaza, their tops were artificially flattened and walled with stones to a height of about 2 m.
 Both hills can be accessed through stone steps.

 In the south central part of the plaza stands the ushnu.
 Its shape is that of a single body slightly pyramidal truncated platform with a square plan 16 by 16 m and a height of 2 m.
 It has an access through the west side front, formed by a stone stairway with 9 steps, which leads to a trapezoidal opening placed in the center of the façade.
 A bench with stone walls filled with mortar and a seat made of flat slates can be observed on the northern sector of the platform.
 The construction process of the ushnu is part of an accurate planning of the plaza.

 Its walls are double with mud filling inside and their blocks were extracted and transported alternately from the nearby hill and river.
 Before their placement, the stones underwent rudimentary percussion work in order to adapt them to imitate the typical Cusco stonework.
 This ushnu appears to be the largest built to the South of Cusco.
 Its measures are a visible sign of the importance of this settlement.

 According to the Inka ideology, the ushnu was the conceptual scenario where power and alliances between leaders were assumed and consummated.

 According to Raffino and colleagues it is more than likely that about one hundred years after the end of the Inca empire, the members of the indigenous rebellion of 1630-1636 used El Shincal and specifically its ushnu to consolidate their power in search of a rehabilitation of indigenous rights.
 This tends to confirm that during the uprising, the symbolism of the Inca ushnu in the local ideology had not yet ended.